15 of the Best Beaches in Cornwall

 8. Sennen Beach

-The beautiful, crescent-shaped beach at Sennen Cove is known as Whitesands Bay, and there’s over a mile of fine sand, facing the full force of the mighty Atlantic Ocean, making it a popular destination for surfers and dreamers who come to gaze in wonder at the spectacular views.
+The beautiful, crescent-shaped beach at Sennen Cove is known as Whitesands Bay, and there’s over a mile of fine sand facing the full force of the mighty Atlantic Ocean, making it a popular destination for surfers and dreamers who come to gaze in wonder at the spectacular views.

-9. Praa Sands
+9. Praa Sands Beach

-Praa Sands is a popular family holiday destination, situated halfway between Penzance and Helston.
+Praa Sands is a popular family holiday destination situated halfway between Penzance and Helston.

 10. Porthpean Beach

-Porthpean Beach, further north along the coast you’ll come to possibly one of St Austell’s best beaches.
+Porthpean Beach, further north along the coast, you’ll come to possibly one of St Austell’s best beaches.

 Steep cliffs shelter the small sandy beach, and the water is clear Mediterranean blue.